LuLi0077/Robotics/Kinematics/README.md

   * `urdf/kr210.urdf.xacro` - contains all the robot specific information like links, joints, actuators, etc.
   * `urdf/kr210.gazebo.xacro` - contains gazebo specific information like robot material, frictional constants, and plugins to control the robot in gazebo.
-  * `scripts/IK_server.py` - implements a ROS Server Node that caters to the `CalculateIK.srv` service.
+  * `scripts/IK_server.py` - implements a ROS server node that caters to the `CalculateIK.srv` service.
 It receives end-effector poses from the pick and place simulator and is responsible to perform Inverse Kinematics, providing a response to the simulator with calculated joint variable values (six joint angles in our case).

 * `kr210_claw_moveit` - contains all the configuration and launch files for using the kuka_arm with the MoveIt!
 Motion Planning Framework.